Gotsmy/finger_sweat/README.md

 # Finger Sweat Analysis Enables Short Interval Metabolic Biomonitoring in Humans
+This is code for Brunmair et al. 2020 [1].
+For further discussion please see the manuscript.

 ## Prerequisites
 Python 3.7 and packages listed in requirements.txt.